twistedpair/lustforge.com/content/post/2022-08-04-upgrading-to-cloud-functions-gen2.md

 ## After: 2nd Gen GCF Deploy

 We'll need to make several changes.
-The effective command is below.
+The effective command is below for the simplest case.
 We'll walk through how we arrived at it next.

 ```bash
 gcloud functions deploy hello \